Professional/Short course Paediatric Imaging - Suspected Physical Abuse

 This module's learning approaches will embrace UWE Bristol's current vision associated with Technology Enhanced Learning.
 Such learning will include, but not be limited to, asynchronous delivery of lecture material through narrated presentations, notes and other guided reading,

 The learning and teaching strategy for this module has been developed to show achievement of an appropriate level of familiarity with paediatric anatomy and images that gives you more confidence in understanding the images you are producing.
-It is useful for you to recognise how your knowledge of paediatric image appearances will help you to improve the efficacy of diagnosis of potential Suspected Physical Abuse.

 Teaching and learning methods will include, but not be limited to, delivery of lecture material through narrated presentations, notes, seminars, group work and tutorial support.